Skip to main content

 Please book an appointment with your International Student, Scholar advisor to have your I-20 signed.

-Due to the fact that your visa is tied to your studies, the United States asks that once you formally request a Leave of Absence, you must leave the US within 15 days.
-You can request a Leave of Absence for your F-1 Visa by submitting this form
+Due to the fact that F-1 and J-1 visas are tied to academics, the United States asks that once a student formally requests a Leave of Absence, they must leave the US within 15 days.
+Students can request a Leave of Absence by submitting this form

-Your DSO will the put your SEVIS record in Terminated status, as the process requires.
+The SSU DSO will the put the student's SEVIS record in Terminated status, as the process requires.

 Students in degree programs must also submit a Leave of Absence form for the Registrar Office's records

-If you plan to return to the US within 5 months of your Leave of Absence date, please inform your DSO at least 4 weeks prior to your expected return.
-They will then file a request with the SEVIS team to reactivate your I-20.
-Your DSO will send you a copy of your reactivated I-20 once it has been processed.
+If a student plans to return to the US within 5 months of their Leave of Absence date, they need to reach out to inform their DSO at least 4 weeks prior to their expected return.
+They will then file a request with the SEVIS team to reactivate their I-20.
+The DSO will send a copy of the reactivated I-20 once it has been processed.

-If you remain out of the US for more than 5 months, you will need to be issued a new I-20.
-Therefore, you must submit a new Financial Affidavit and necessary bank documents.
+If a student remains out of the US for more than 5 months, they will need to be issued a new I-20.
+Therefore, they must submit a new Financial Affidavit and necessary bank documents.

-Please also keep in mind the expiration date of your current visa.
-If your visa is still valid for the date you'd like to reenter the US, you should be cleared to enter, even if you have a new I-20.
-If your visa expires while you are away, you must be sure to get a new one before you return to the US.
+Students must also keep in mind the expiration date of their current visa.
+If their visa is still valid for the date they'd like to reenter the US, they should be cleared to enter, even if they have a new I-20.
+If their visa expires while they are away, they must be sure to get a new visa before returning to the US.

 To read more information about what a Leave of Absence entails, please visit this Study in the States website